+Our gluten-free vegan no-bake pumpkin cheesecake is a perfect Thanksgiving dessert, although of course no time is a bad time for pumpkin cheesecake!
 This is a variation on our other vegan pumpkin cheesecake (yes, also gluten-free).
-The differences are in the crust, and in the method and time it takes for it to set.
+The differences are primarily in the crust, and in the preparation.
 Either will be a wonderful addition to your Thanksgiving or other holiday table, or just because!

-Our other gluten-free vegan cheesecake recipe is here.
-And, of course, this is why this second vegan pumpkin cheesecake is called “Vegan Gluten-free Pumpkin Cheesecake #2”.
+(Our other gluten-free vegan cheesecake recipe is here.
+We’re sure that whichever you decide to make, you’ll be delighted with the results.
+And, of course, this is why this second vegan pumpkin cheesecake is called “Vegan Gluten-free Pumpkin Cheesecake #2”!)

 Vegan Gluten-Free No-Bake Pumpkin Cheesecake #2

 1 vegan, gluten-free graham cracker-style pie crust of your choosing (we like Mi-Del)

 1 1/2 cups raw cashews, soaked in water overnight OR soaked for 1 hour in boiling water